noInk/ML551-ProximitySensor/apks/README.md

 ## Preparation

-Download and install [ProximitySensor-debug] on your device.
+Download and install [ML551-ProximitySensor-debug] on your device.

 ## Use